osate/osate2/core/org.osate.help/help/markdown/instantiation.md

 [TOC levels=2-4 bullet hierarchy]

-Analyses are run over instantiated systems, which are typically generated from system implementation classifiers, but can be generated from any implementation classifier except for subprogram and subprogram group.
+Analyses are run over instantiated systems, which are typically generated from system implementation classifiers, but can be generated from any implementation classifier except for `subprogram` and `subprogram group`.

-The semantics of instantiating from declarative model are described section 13, "Operational System," of the AADL standard.
+The semantics of instantiating from a declarative model are described section 13, "Operational System," of the AADL standard.

 ## Instantiating a Model

 An instance model can be created in 3 ways:

-1. **From the context menu of the AADL editor `Outline` view.**  Select one or more component classifier in the view.
+1. **From the context menu of the AADL editor `Outline` view.**  Select one or more component classifiers in the view.
 The command is active in the context menu as long as none of the classifiers is `subprogram` or `subprgram group`.

-2. **From the context menu of the `AADL Navigator` view.**  Select one or more component classifier or `.aadl` file in the view.
+2. **From the context menu of the `AADL Navigator` view.**  Select one or more component classifiers or `.aadl` files in the view.
 The classifiers/files can be from different projects.
 The command is active in the context menu as long as none of the classifiers is `subprogram` or `subprogram group`.

 3. **From the `OSATE > Instantiate` menu.**  Select one or more component classifier or `.aadl` file in the view.
 The classifiers/files can be from different projects.
 The command is active in the context menu as long as none of the classifiers is `subprogram` or `subprogram group`.